The Negotiation Process:

 Program and Budget Modifications

 Sponsoring agencies have varying restrictions upon deviations from approved tasks and budgets.
 However, reasonable requests for change may be considered as the sponsor is just as concerned with a successful outcome of the project as you are.
 Project staff should be aware of sponsor restrictions as stated in the project award and OSP should be consulted prior to implementing any changes.
 In some cases, approval must be specifically authorized by the sponsor before a change may be made.
-Any requests for a change to the sponsor should be routed through OSP.
+Any requests for a change to the sponsor should be routed through RSC.
 The dean should also be consulted and kept abreast of any such changes.

 The project director/principal investigator is primarily responsible for complying with all reporting requirements.
 Failure to do so can jeopardize future awards to the University.
-Financial reports will be prepared with the assistance of the OSP.
+Financial reports will be prepared with the assistance of the RSC.

 Closing A Project

-At the end of its project period, the project director must meet with OSP staff to discuss sponsor requirements before closing the project to ensure that project activity and charges are brought to conclusion within a reasonable period.
+At the end of its project period, the project director must meet with RSC budget staff to discuss sponsor requirements before closing the project to ensure that project activity and charges are brought to conclusion within a reasonable period.
 Upon the clearance of all project charges and the filing of all required reports and final reimbursement by the sponsor, the account will be closed.

 A ninety-day grace period is generally allowed to process any late invoices or otherwise outstanding payments.
 There is an expectation that all final reports will be filed during this time.
 Should activities and charges extend beyond this period, you jeopardize the University's ability to recover any costs incurred.
 If you envision that activities will not be completed by the end of the project period (not the ninety-day grace period), you should request a time extension from the sponsor prior to the end of the project.
 These are routinely approved and may solve any potential problems.